inkandswitch/patchwork/README.md

 ### Prereq

-A prerequisite is to install the jacquard cli which is used to push to automerge.
+A prerequisite is to install the patchwork cli which is used to push to automerge.

 First install [bun](https://bun.sh/).
 Then run:

-`cd jacquard-cli`
+`cd patchwork-cli`
 `pnpm i`
-`npm link`
+`pnpm link --global`

 ### Editing a module